ccaicedo/SCMBAT/README.md

 - (Recommended) A “Models” directory where the spectrum consumption model directories and files will be created by default.
 - A directory with the license files

+Also make sure your system meets the requirements mentioned previously

 ###Tool use – Notes/Observations
 - Spectrum Consumption Models are saved as xml files compatible with the IEEE 1900.5.2	XML Schema for SCM.
 The XML file with the SCM information will be stored inside a subdirectory with the same name of the model.